Zayn Malik and Harry Styles’ One Direction Experience

 Zayn Malik did not dish on One Direction, Harry Styles or Perrie Edwards in his autobiography, Zayn.
 Malik certainly didn’t “slam” anyone.
 Instead, Zayn is about how the young musician felt, about the road, his life, his health, his family and his hometown of Bradford.

-Zayn Malik’s autobiography is about growing up very suddenly, and how that feels to a shy, sensitive young man with a built in bad boy image.
+Zayn Malik’s autobiography is about growing up very suddenly, and how that feels to a shy, sensitive young man with a built-in bad boy image.
 How did the former One Direction singer’s tough exterior grow up so differently than his inner life?
 Zayn is a must read for anyone who might be struggling within themselves.

 Did One Direction’s Harry Styles struggle with the same issues?
 Apparently not, though it is hard to imagine it was easy for any of the One Direction boys.
 Being on the road is hard for anyone, but for teens like Harry Styles, Liam Payne, Louis Tomlinson and Niall Horan to be that in demand, being away from their families and having virtually no free time.
 It must have been rough.